Security and privacy

 | Health report | Conditions, episodes, prescriptions, medications, body metrics, medical events |

-You can export a single entity as an Excel file (.xlsx) or multiple entities as a ZIP file.
-There are no locks or waiting periods -- your information belongs to you and you can take it with you whenever you want.
+You can export a single entity as an Excel file (.xlsx) or several entities as a ZIP file.
+There are no locks or waiting periods — your information belongs to you and you can take it whenever you want.

 Clatri's security doesn't depend on a single lock.
-It combines strict database-level permissions, private storage, layered encryption with AES-256-GCM, key derivation with Argon2id, and local device protection.
-If one layer gets compromised, the rest keep limiting access to your information.
+It combines strict database-level permissions, private storage, layered encryption with AES-256-GCM, key derivation with Argon2id, and local protection on the device.
+If one layer is compromised, the others keep limiting access to your information.